Determining your insurance needs

 Premiums

-To get insurance you pay a fee called a premium.
-Usually, you pay the premium monthly, quarterly or yearly.
+To get insurance, you pay a fee called a premium.
+Usually, you pay the premium monthly or yearly.
 The amount you pay as a premium may change over time for some types of insurance.

-The amount you'll pay as a premium is based on the probability that you'll make a claim.
-Insurance companies charge higher premiums to people they think are more likely to make a claim.
+Insurance companies base the amount you'll pay as a premium on the amount they think they’ll need to pay if you make a claim.
+They may charge higher premiums if they think you are more likely to make a claim.

 - the type of insurance